-Here are a few of the many reviews of Cressida’s albums that have been published or posted on-line over the years:
+Here are some of the many reviews of the Cressida albums that have been published or posted on-line over the years:

 One of Vertigo’s finest hours, this is.
 It’s progressive rock from Scotland, nothing less, but almost all irritating traits of that genre are carefully avoided.
 The mellow emotional singing is free from any mannerisms, the compositions are among the most moving in this realm.
 There is room for everyone in the production and the playing is refined, even restrained, but without sacrificing any of its splendour.